Misterio77/website/_src/cv.md

 Computer Sciences](https://icmc.usp.br).

-USP is considered to be Brazil's most prestigious university, and is frequently ranked the top university in latin america.
+USP is considered to be Brazil's most prestigious university, and is frequently ranked the top university in Latin America.

 I've studied different areas in computing, and gained a lot of hard and soft skills.
 Subjects I've particularly enjoyed include Software Engineering,